What is environmental monitoring in pharmaceutical industry

 What are the benefits of environmental monitoring?

-A robust environmental monitoring program will usually provide you an early notice of a breakdown in control measures if it is managed correctly.
+If managed correctly, a robust environmental monitoring program will usually provide early notice of a breakdown in control measures.

-Monitoring is however a passive reading of the environment.
-It cannot be used to justify bad practice with supposedly good data.
-In such case all that is indicated is that the environmental program is also poor.
+Monitoring is, however, a passive reading of the environment.
+It cannot be used to justify bad practices with supposedly good data.
+In such a case, all that is indicated is that the environmental program is also poor.

 – Provides you with crucial information on the quality of the processing environment during manufacturing.